Corpo Aeronautico Militare: Italian aviation theaters of operation

 The Corpo Aeronautico Militare (Military Aviation Corps) was formed as part of the part of the Regio Esercito (Royal Army) on 7 January 1915, incorporating the Aviators Flights Battalion (airplanes), the Specialists Battalion (airships) and the Balloonists Battalion.
-Meanwhile, the Regia Marina (Royal Navy) still had its own air arm, operating locally-built flying boats.
+The Regia Marina (Royal Navy) still had an air arm, operating locally-built flying boats.
 Italy's aerial operations during World War I were split into three geographic areas.
 First was the Adriatic coast.
 Although aircraft of the time were short-ranged enough to make flights over the central Adriatic Sea difficult, they could operate over the south or north ends where the sea was narrower.
 As a unique result, both the Italians and their opposing Austro-Hungarian aviation developed the only theater of war that featured seaplane bombers and fighters.

 The second area, an internal one, was that covered by home defense aviation units to protect Italian cities from aerial bombing.
 These home defense squadrons would prove to be of little military value.
 The last, and most active area, was northern Italy on the border, near and in the verge of the Alps, where Italian aircraft supported the Italian ground troops fighting along and near the Isonzo River in a series of 11 battles throughout the war.
 The climatic actions in this theater were the Battle of Caporetto, followed by the Battle of Vittorio Veneto.